Shareholder and Chief Strategy Officer

 An AV-rated shareholder with the firm since 1997, Greg is regularly featured in Southern California Super Lawyers®.
 Greg frequently speaks at a variety of programs, seminars, and events pertaining to employment and labor law, legal malpractice, and professional liability issues.
 He currently serves on the Executive

-Committee and is the Chief Operating Officer of the firm.
+Committee and as Chief Strategy Officer, and is a former Chief Operating Officer of the firm.
 Greg opened Klinedinst’s Los Angeles office in 2002, and served as its managing shareholder from 2002 through 2005.
 He also has previously served as the Chief Financial Officer of the Firm.
 He is a member of the Executive Committee and Klinedinst’s Board of Directors.
 In addition, he serves as Chair of the Housing Discrimination Defense and Civil Rights group.

 Born in Columbus, Indiana, Greg graduated from Washington